microsoft/react-native-macos/CONTRIBUTING.md

 # Contributing to microsoft/react-native-macos

 This document describes how to set up your development environment and contribute changes to the **microsoft/react-native-macos** project.
-This is a working fork of **facebook/react-native** where changes for supporting MacOS are being staged.
+This is a working fork of **facebook/react-native** where changes for supporting macOS are being staged.
-> **Note: This repository will be accepting PRs only specific to MacOS support.
+> **Note: This repository will be accepting PRs only specific to macOS support.
 To contribute to React Native, please see [Contributing to react-native](https://github.com/facebook/react-native/blob/master/CONTRIBUTING.md)**

 This document assumes basic working knowledge with Git and related tools.
 We are providing instructions specific to this project.
 You can either do this with the command prompt or with a combination of the command prompt and [**SourceTree**](https://www.sourcetreeapp.com/).